 The GM advertising case

 Another graffiti copyright case is pending before a federal judge in Los Angeles, according to The New York Times.
 The Times article talks about the change in public perception of street art as creative work.
-For example, it describes a copyright dispute that settled out of court in 2014 between graffiti artists and a fashion designer who used without permission components of a San Francisco graffiti mural on clothing and accessories.
+For example, it describes a copyright dispute that settled out of court in 2014 between graffiti artists and a fashion designer who used without permission components of a graffiti mural on clothing and accessories.